oromis1508/testcafe-reporter/README.md

 ### concurrency
 <p id="concurrency">
 <b>WARN: next line is required, concurrency with the reporter doesn't work without it!</b>
-<p>To run tests concurrently, need to run the command first: `npx acd-html-reporter` (after npm i)</p>
+<p>To run tests concurrently, need to run the command first: `npx acd-html-reporter` (after npm i, should be used with installed testcafe)</p>
 </p>

 ### appendLogs
 <p id="appendLogs">
-With that tag report always will be generated to one file.
+With that tag report always will be generated to one file.<br>
 Result files saved like `report_3.02_34138.json`, where 34138 - run id.
 Result will be formed as by <a href="#acd-html-combine">npx acd-html-combine</a> command (with combined json).

 With definition <a href="#saveToFile">--reportFile</a> can be used to write results in one file for different runs.